processing/p5.js-web-editor/.github/CONTRIBUTING.md

 If you want to work on building new things, please take a look at [type: feature](https://github.com/processing/p5.js-web-editor/labels/type%3Afeature).

 If you'd like to work on a bug, please comment on it to let the maintainers know.
 If someone else has already commented and taken up that bug, please refrain from working on it and submitting a PR without asking the maintainers as it leads to unnecessary duplication of effort.

 ### Contribution guides

 * [https://guides.github.com/activities/hello-world/](https://guides.github.com/activities/hello-world/)
 * [https://guides.github.com/activities/forking/](https://guides.github.com/activities/forking/)

-# Creating a pull request

-Set up a new remote that points to the original project so that you can update your local repository once any changes have made to remote.

-	$ git remote add upstream https://github.com/processing/p5.js-web-editor

- and also before you submit a [pull request](https://help.github.com/articles/creating-a-pull-request/), please remember to fetch the changes using:

-	$ git fetch upstream

-When you create a pull request for a new fix or feature, be sure to mention the issue number for what you're working on.
-The best way to do it is to mention the issue like this at the top of your description:

-    Fixes #333

-The issue number in this case is "333."
-The word *Fixes* is magical; GitHub will automatically close the issue when your pull request is merged.

-# Writing commit messages
+## Writing commit messages

 Good commit messages serve at least three important purposes: